Understanding the Pega Customer Decision Hub approach to protecting customer data

 Why not just encrypt everything using Pega's PropertyEncrypt control policy feature?

-This effectively means that if Pega's PropertyEncrypt mechanism is used on a field, as described , that property cannot be referenced in any segment criteria, nor compared in engagement policies (eligibility, applicability, or suitability).
+This effectively means that if Pega's PropertyEncrypt mechanism is used on a field, as described in this article, that property cannot be referenced in any segment criteria, nor compared in engagement policies (eligibility, applicability, or suitability).

 The reason why segments cannot compare properties encrypted by Pega Platform is that segment logic is evaluated as SQL in the backing relational database (for example, Postgres or Oracle).
 While all relational database management systems have their own on-disk encryption, they do not know anything about Pega's encryption.
 Only Pega code can decrypt Pega-encrypted fields, and since Pega code is not evaluating the SQL, a segment that makes comparisons on Pega-encrypted fields will see zero results come back.